wolfSSL/wolfGuard/README.md

 # make install
 ```

-(3) Build and install the `wg-fips` user tool -- note, installtion will move existing
+(3) Build and install the `wg-fips` user tool -- note, installation will move existing
 WireGuard `wg` and `wg-quick` executables and man pages in the destination directories (if
 present) to `wg-wireguard` and `wg-wireguard-quick` respectively, and will
 install symbolic links for `wg` and `wg-quick` that point to the WolfGuard versions.